February 12-15, 2016

 President’s Day – Windsor Historical Society, Windsor 06095

 Use your engineering skills to build toothpick-and-marshmallow structures.
 Afterwards, explore the totally-touchable Strong-Howard House, take a scavenger hunt through the main exhibit galleries, and view Layers of Home, an exhibition created by Windsor High School art students (Monday Feb.
 15).

 These highlights represent just a sampling of the many exciting events taking place across Connecticut this weekend.
-For more information about these and other entertaining activities, use the Events Quick Search on the right side of the page.
+For more information about these and other entertaining activities, use the Events Quick Search by clicking on the Advanced Search link under the search box on the top right side of the page.